Juicer Vs Blender

 Vitamix ‘Total Juice’

-Vitamix Propaganda“Juice extractors throw away a majority of the disease preventing phytochemicals contained in fruit and vegetables” – They support this outrageous claim with a little table with numbers on it.
+Vitamix Propaganda“Juice extractors throw away a majority of the disease preventing phytochemicals contained in fruit and vegetables” – Vitamix make this false claim with a little table with numbers on it.
 A good quality juice extractor does exactly the opposite to what Vitamix say here.
 They are selling blenders by trying to introduce a fear of the risk of disease if you use a juicer.
 These claims are made in bold headings in literature that they’ve produced and they are completely unsupportable.

 “The pulp that juicers throw away has more vitamins and minerals than extracted juice” – Again this is completely misleading and to support this claim they would need to produce an extremely inefficient juicer for the test.
 If I juice a bunch of grapes there is a tiny proportion of waste, consisting mostly of grape skins.
 Am I to believe that although the squeezed pulp makes up less than ten percent of the original fruit, it still contains more than half the total vitamins and minerals available when compared to the 90% plus that I drink?
 With fibrous vegetables there is more waste, because there is more fibre.
 The waste from a good juice extractor consists mainly of this indigestible plant fibre and the majority of the nutritional content available is already extracted in the juice, so juicing is not as wasteful as claims by some blender manufacturers disingenuously suggest.

-The most misleading aspect of this negative, anti-juicing, parasitic marketing is that it conveniently fails to address the main nutritional advantages that juicers can offer.
+The most misleading aspect of this negative marketing is that it conveniently fails to address the main nutritional advantages that juicers can offer.
 Vitamix also used to refer to their blenders as ‘total juicers’ to imply that it gives you juice, but with more complete results nutritionally than an actual juicer.
-A blender doesn’t produce juice at all and nor does it produce ‘total juice’ – there is already a name for the ‘total juice’ concept – it’s called a smoothie.
+A blender doesn’t produce ‘total juice’.
+There is already a name for the ‘total juice’ concept – it’s called a smoothie.

 Blendtec Too?

 Blendtec BlenderThe other main American raw food blender manufacturer is at it too, but this time instead of calling it ‘total juice’, Blendtec call it ‘whole juice’.
 Same hype; different manufacturer.
-But we’re probably being naive if we expect marketers to tell it like it is.
+But we’re probably being naive if we expect all marketers to tell it like it is.
 It’s a great shame, because both Vitamix and Blendtec produce extremely efficient and powerful blenders that are a great asset in any healthy kitchen.
-Instead of concentrating on the positive features of their blenders, they have attacked juicing as wasteful and less nutritious to try and steal sales.
+Instead of concentrating on the positive features of their blenders, they have attacked juicing as wasteful and less nutritious, without offering evidence.
 They’ve taken a very positive aspect of juicing – the fact that you discard the fibre in order to drink the juice from a larger amount of fruit and veg – and tried to turn it into a negative.

 The Advantages Of Using A Juicer

 We’d be lying if we said there was no waste with juicers and this varies depending on the method of juice extraction and the ingredients being juiced.
-But when we read alarmist hype about ‘throwing away disease preventing phytochemicals’, we suspect foul play.
+But we’re disappointed when we read alarmist hype about ‘throwing away disease preventing phytochemicals’.
 Nutritional therapies have evolved around the fact that fruit and vegetable juices are teeming with nutrients.
-The main advantage of a juicer that blender manufacturers don’t mention is that juicing allows you to get good quality nutrition from a much greater quantity of fruits or vegetables than you could ever consume in blended form.
-To illustrate this, one can easily drink a pint or two of fruit and vegetable juice per day, as well as eating healthily.
+The main advantage of a juicer that blender manufacturers don’t mention is that juicing allows you to get good quality nutrition from a much greater quantity of fruits or vegetables than you could ever consume, either in blended form or by eating them.
+One can easily drink a pint or two of fruit and vegetable juice per day, as well as eating healthily.
 That juice will contain the majority of the nutritionally valuable components from up to a couple of kilos of fruit and vegetables.
 You take this huge nutritional boost in addition to the rest of your normal diet.
-Smoothie type blended drinks are definitely highly nutritious and offer something different to fresh juices, but if you were to attempt to drink up to two kilos of fruit and vegetables in smoothie form, you certainly wouldn’t be able to eat a full balanced diet on top of that and you would probably have to be prepared to commit to more bathroom time!
-It doesn’t matter how smooth a vegetable smoothie is when it comes out of a blender, you are going to get pretty full pretty quickly, because of the amount of fibre it contains.
+Smoothie type blended drinks are also highly nutritious and offer something different to fresh juices, but if you were to attempt to drink up to two kilos of fruit and vegetables in smoothie form, you are going to get full pretty quickly, because of the amount of fibre it contains.
 Vegetable smoothies are great – but perhaps in smaller volumes.

 Juice can also be more easily digested than a fibre-rich blended raw vegetable drink.
 This is another reason nutritional therapists recommend juicing to their clients; because it delivers larger quantities of nutrients as well as placing less of a burden on the digestive system.
-The claim made by Nutribullet that their mini blender ‘Transforms food into its most nutritious and absorbable form’ is deeply misleading.
-First of all, nothing is ‘transformed’, it is simply homogenised by high speed blades.
-Secondly, the nutrients in smoothies definitely are not more easily absorbed than those in juice – the opposite is true because more fibre content slows the digestion process.
 The aspect of being readily absorbed makes fresh juice nutrition just as advantageous to healthy people as it is to those who are fighting illness.
 With a juicer you can take a mega-dose of nutrients that are instantly digested and put to work.
-A blended vegetable smoothie however sits in the gut for longer, fills you up, and requires more energy to digest.
-Contrary to what the blender sales pitching suggests, there is a lower limit to the amount of vitamins, minerals and enzymes you can take on board from blended vegetable drinks, when compared to juice.
+A blended vegetable smoothie fills you up, and takes longer to digest.

 Blenders Are Great Too